martenjostmann/rgb-led-remote-control/README.md

 It's Important that you only comment in the line that you want to use.
 When you want to receive codes comment only the first line in otherwise it wouldn't work.
 The pin *21* will be important in step 2.

-Next you install lirc with the following comands:
+Next you install lirc with the following commands:

 `sudo apt-get update`
 `sudo apt-get install lirc`